hallzy/autohotkeys/README.md

 #Autohotkeys

-This repo contains my autohotkeys file.
-As far as I know, autohotkeys works only on Windows, but I would also like to get a linux version, and transfer the script to that as well.
-If and when that happens, it will be here.
+This repo contains my AutoHotKeys Script for Windows, and a bash script for Linux that mimicks the auto mouse click feature of my AutoHotKeys Script.

-Some features of this script include:
+Some features of this script include (Unless otherwise specified, this only applies to the Windows AutoHotKeys Script):
 * Automated mouse click when you stop moving the mouse.
+(For Bash Script as well)
 * Remapping of the numpad with numlocks off:
     * 4 is double click
     * 5 is single left click